My name is Ryan. I'm a NYC based 'digital marketing solopreneur' that makes a 6-figure passive income online.

 These niche writeups aren't exhaustive- you'll have to figure out a lot for yourself.
 But that's the fun part!

 I graduated from New York University in 2013 with a Masters Degree in Industrial-Organizational Psychology.
-The program was not a passion.
-But I thought it was a prudent degree to get considering that at the time the median salary was $89,000.

 I spent a couple frustrating years during and after graduate school going on interviews, on the phone with recruiters, swinging from internship to internship, contract job to contract job, begging to get hired full-time by some prestigious company.